 Both the Civil War and History Project Notebooks will soon be housed at the Alanson Area Public Library

 Alanson Area Public Library We are very grateful for the generosity of the Alanson Area Public Library for housing all our society holdings.
-We now have over 300 research books, many genealogy helpers, our society newsletters, regional society newsletters, genealogy magazines and our society history.
+We have many research books available.
 We sincerely thank all involved for their help, assistance and time on this project.
 Alanson Area Public Library

 Our Friends - Angel Ambassadors A newly developed one time hand up non profit organization formed to bring awareness and contributions to all Veterans causes and needs.
 Visit the Angel Ambassadors Website.

 The Harbor Springs Historical Society and History Museum has a genealogy section on their website.
 It has searchable database and is an ongoing project.
 Harbor Springs Historical Society & Harbor Springs History Museum.